Cendrine Robelin

 Cendrine Robelin (born 1983) is a French artist, composer and filmmaker.
 She is particularly interested in the passage from chaos to the cosmos, to the connections between the macrocosm and the microcosm, around the notions of ecosystem and listening.

 Her first long feature film is called "The Window of Dreams" ("La lucarne des rêves").
-It's an artistic documentary about electroacoustic music and experimental frames featuring some pioneers like Bernard Parmegiani and Michel Chion.
+It's an artistic documentary about electroacoustic music and experimental frames featuring some pioneers like Bernard Parmegiani, Michel Chion and Lionel Marchetti.
 This film get a wide diffusion in festivals like FID Marseille (2017), International Film Festival Rotterdam (2019) for instance.